paulaRMachado/Final-Project-VI/README.md

 ![](image/plots/elbow_plot.png)

 Since the Elbow Method didn't provide a distinct visual decrease in improvement.
-I tried a couple of different indexes
+I tried a couple of different indexes.

 #### Davies-Bouldin Index
 The Davies-Bouldin Index is a measure of the quality of clustering in machine learning.
 It is used to evaluate the separation and compactness of clusters obtained from clustering algorithms.